allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 # If not already in the `getting_started_guide` directory:
 cd /documentation/getting_started_guide/

-python3
+python
 ```

 Paste the following steps into the terminal.
 (Alternatively, you can also create a Python script, copy in the code below, and run it.
-The full script can be found as [`process_data.py` in the `scripts` directory](./getting_started_guide/process_data.py).)
+The full script can be found as [`process_data.py` in the `scripts` directory](./getting_started_guide/scripts/process_data.py).)

 #### 1. Import dependencies and load the dataset into a pandas DataFrame